“The saddest lie in the modern day’s hard work is that anyone can get rich if they just work hard enough.”

 And reality comes crashing down.

 Getting a job can be difficult enough.
-But getting a well paying job that values its employees feels like a Mission Impossible ride.
+But getting a well-paying job that values its employees feels like a Mission Impossible ride.
 Rejections or ghosted emails by busy HR will haunt graduates.
-And the majority of the lucky ones will either end up doing something they will probably won’t enjoy.
+And the majority of the lucky ones will either end up doing something they will probably not enjoy.
 Or they will never truly utilize what they’ve actually learned.

 (Perhaps I was one of these… except I couldn’t afford to go to the bar.) 😛